gjoseph92/soundDB/README.md

 The main thing iyore Datasets do is allow you to filter your data to find files that match certain criteria, which is explained in the [iyore README](https://github.com/nationalparkservice/iyore/blob/master/README.md#filtering).
 (Hopefully it's clear by now that understanding iyore is a prerequisite to using soundDB.)

-For example, to find NVSPL files from the park unit Denali, all site codes except `FANG` and `WEKH`, the months of March, April, and May, and years after 2009:
+For example, to find NVSPL files from the park unit Denali, all site codes except `FANG` and `WEKH`, from the months of March, April, and May, and years after 2009:

 ```python
 >>> for entry in ds.nvspl(unit= "DENA", site= {"FANG": False, "WEKH": False}, month= ["03","04","05"], year= lambda y: int(y) > 2009):